 Watch What’s Trending Now!

 The Fever posted a photo of Clark and Boston at the team facility on Instagram.
 The 24-year-old was all smiles as she posed beside the million-dollar contractee.
-At first glance little seemed wrong with the photo.
+At first glance, little seemed wrong with the photo.
 However, the point guard noticed a coloring contrast that she could not help but point out.

 View this post on Instagram

-So, she would know regarding the best filters and color settings to use for her.
+So, she would know about the best filters and color settings to use for her.
 Now, the point guard is focused on being a 100% fit for the upcoming season.
 “Taking care of my body at this point in the season is probably the most important thing,” Clark said.
 “Whether that’s recovery, whether that’s pre-court treatment, whatever it is.”

-She has played competitive basketball at the FIBA World Cup Qualifiers but the Fever and Clark are still taking a cautious approach.
+She has played competitive basketball at the FIBA World Cup Qualifiers, but the Fever and Clark are still taking a cautious approach.
 The grueling season of the WNBA is a different beast and they don’t want to repeat any mistakes.

 “We also want to be smart,” Stephanie White said.
 “She doesn’t need every rep in practice.
 It’s a long season, 44 games, and we play a heavy cadence of games in a week. …we want to make sure that we manage the reps and what kinds of reps she’s getting.”
 That process has led them to load up on guards in the offseason, which has received some criticism from fans.
 However, Clark considered a different aspect of the process while appreciating their front office for their offseason work.